Ziggun/HomeWork38_2/README.md

 # HomeWork38_2

-To test the work, you need to add HTML code to the left window of the interface For example:
+To test the work, you need to add HTML code to the left window of the interface.

+For example:
 <html>
 <head>